-The manager, principal, supervisor is to ensure the employee has provided a copy of their My Employee Details report from MyHR and confirmed in writing that their criminal history has not changed since their last criminal history check was undertaken.
+The panel chair, manager, principal or supervisor is to ensure the employee has provided a copy of their My Employee Details report from MyHR and confirmed in writing that their criminal history has not changed since their last criminal history check was undertaken.

-The manager, principal, supervisor is responsible for maintaining a record of the declaration and providing this information where requested in line with record keeping requirements detailed in step 6.
+The panel chair, manager, principal, supervisor is responsible for maintaining a record of the declaration and providing this information where requested in line with record keeping requirements detailed in step 6.

 1. Request for criminal history check

-On receipt of the paperwork, the HR Branch confirms the requirement to undertake the criminal history check and submits the request to the Queensland Police Service for processing.
+On receipt of the completed form, the HR Branch confirms the requirement to undertake the criminal history check and submits the request to the Queensland Police Service for processing.

 2. Criminal history check assessment outcome

 On receipt of the criminal history report from the Queensland Police Service, HR Branch reviews the criminal history check result.

 Where there is no criminal history, proceed to step 3.